gvikei/gvikei.github.io/_posts/2017-10-08-Sixth-Week.md

 "What I've done"?
 ---

-I picked up some React as planned last week and converted a small part of our currently-static-website to a more dynamic version.
+I picked up some React as planned last week and converted a part of our currently-static-website to a more dynamic version.
 Our team didn't meet in person a lot this week because most of the tasks can be done remotely.
 We also divided our group into a back-end group and a front-end group to execute faster with less overhead.

 As my AI class project is to modify a given implementation to solve the 3-disk version of the Tower of Hanoi problem, I spent some time writing the DFS solution from scratch (although this wasn't required) as I believe this would solidify my understanding and make things easier than directly implementing the solution inside someone else's code.